telephone

 • reality is what happens when I do something with code

-• my_expectation is what I think will happen when I do something with code
+• my expectation is what I think will happen when I do something with code

 preview